Wellness Resources for Living

 waste and toxins from your system.
 You can get any level of detox cleanse you want, from a simple colon cleanse to a full-fledged cleanse that incorporates a liver cleanse, kidney cleanse, blood cleanse, lymph cleanse, etc.

-My personal cleanse schedule: I normally complete a colon cleanse kit about three times a year and a full system cleanse kit annually.
+My personal cleanse schedule: I normally complete the colon cleanse kit from Blessed Herbs about three times a year and a full system cleanse kit annually.

 A good rule of thumb is to pay attention to your bowel movements and if you get down to less than two per day, it might be time to consider a cleanse.
 Obviously, if bowel problems are suspected, such as IBS or diverticulitis, you should check with your healthcare professional and it's always wise to check before